SERVIR/flood_mapping_intercomparison/README.md

 * Module 3 -- Harmonization & Validation: This module will harmonize all available products to a single classification schema.
 * Module 4 -- Sampling Design: This module will distribute sample points that we will use to validate the flood products.
 * Module 5 -- Reference Data Collection: This module will teach you how to create a project in Collect Earth Online and collect points
 * Module 6 --Accuracy Assessment.
 This module will calculate accuracy statistics of each flood product.
-* Module 7 -- Intersection Over Union.
-This module will allow you to calculate the intersection over union for various flood products in order to compare how similar they are.
+This includes overall accuracy, precision, recall, F1 score, and the Normalized Matthew's Correlation Coefficient.
+These metrics will be calculated for all points as well as for subpopulations relating to landcover
+* Module 7 -- Accuracy Visualization.
+This modu
+Sections

+* Section A: Case Study Search.
+This script will take a file containing flood events and output a file showing the satellite overpass and cloud cover information for each flood event.
+We used this section to obtain a handful of flood events that we examined in this project.
+* Section A1: Data Cleaning.
+This script will assist you in formatting a CSV to feed to Section A as an input.
+* Section B: Obtaining reference imagery.
+This script will help you determine areas where we can order high-resolution commercial satellite imagery for data validation
+* Section C: Slope and Elevation Analysis.
+This script was used to determine the slope and elevation classes used in the sampling design

 If you intend to replicate the entire workflow, you can run the sections and modules in the following order: Section A1 --> Section A --> Module 1 --> Module 2 OR Module 2A --> Module 3 --> Section B --> Module 4 --> Section C --> Modules 5-7.
 PLEASE NOTE: These modules were written with the intent of use for flood events where all seven products are available (i.e. there are cloud-free overpasses for VIIRS and MODIS, and there is an HLS & Sentinel-1 overpass on the day of interest).
 In order to apply this workflow to different flood events where one or more products are not available, the workflow may have to be modified.